xoxzo/xoxzo.cloudphp/README.md

 ```
 ### Explanation

-In order to get the list of current subscription, you can call the method above.
+In order to get the list of current subscriptions, you can call the method above.

 ### Unsubscribe DIN: